 6. I’ll start fresh tomorrow

 Each day is a new day.
-Sure your baby may have woken up early from her nap today and is giving you hell now – so much so, that the chicken curry you were planning on cooking for dinner just isn’t going to happen – but tomorrow is a fresh start.
-Oh, and there are eggs in the fridge (easy dinner sorted).
+Sure, your baby may have woken up early from her nap today and is giving you hell now – so much so, that the chicken curry you were planning on cooking for dinner just isn’t going to happen – but tomorrow is a fresh start.
+Oh, and there are eggs in the fridge (so no-one is going to starve).

 7. This too shall pass

-You may be arguing with your toddler today to eat his carrots, but tomorrow you’ll be hassling him to study for his HSC.
-Remind yourself that every mum battle has it’s time and place and that every stage of parenthood goes by in the blink of an eye.
+You may be arguing with your toddler today about eating his carrots, but tomorrow you’ll be hassling him to study for his HSC.
+Remind yourself that every mum battle has its time and place and that every stage of parenthood goes by in the blink of an eye.
 As the saying goes, the days are long but the years are short – sniff!

-8. It’s OK to cry – I need a mummy meltdown!
+8. It’s OK to cry – a mummy meltdown can really help

 Crying is a release and sometimes the best way to feel better is to just let it out.
 Get teary, call a mummy friend who can relate, but remember, if you are ever worried that what you’re feeling goes beyond the usual mother blues, see your GP.
 It’s never too early to get help.